 3. Check Your Coupon for Coupon Limits

-Different Types of Coupons and Where to Find Them
+Different Types of Coupons and Where to Get Them

-There are many different types of coupons and you should make yourself familiar with them.
-It’s important to be able to identify a coupon if you are learning how to use coupons.
+There are many different types of coupons and you should make yourself familiar with where to get coupons.
+It’s important to be able to identify a coupon if you are learning couponing 101.
 It will also help you understand coupon lingo.

 Blinkie coupons are the coupons that come out of the machines (with the blinking lights) found near certain items in the grocery store.
 The coupons are usually in the machines for 4 weeks and can hold over 300 coupons.